Letsie III, King of LesothoDynasty: House of Moshesh Born: 1963 Reign: 1990 — 1995, 1996 —

 Tamim bin Hamad bin Khalifa Al Thani, Emir of QatarDynasty: House of Thani Born: 1980 Reign: 2013 —

 He too took the crown after his father abdicated in favour of him in 2013.

 Salman bin Abdul-Aziz Al Saud, King of Saudi ArabiaDynasty: House of Saud Born: 1935 Reign: 2015 —

 Son of Abdulaziz, who created the modern Arabian state in 1902, King Salman is the sixth of his 65 children to rule the largest Arab monarchy in the world today.
 Unlike most other examples on this list, most of which are constitutional monarchies where the monarch has limited effective power, Saudi Arabia is an absolute monarchy, and Salman has tremendous rein over the government.

-- In addition, the crown of Saudi Arabia is an Elective Monarchy that follows agnatic seniority as a general guideline.
-As a result, the heir-presumptive is the eldest surviving brother of the King, and is usually made heir apparent (Crown Prince) by a vote of the Allegiance Council — a group of the thirty or so most senior princes of the House.
-At present, the heir is Muqrin bin Abdul Aziz, then aged 69, was removed as Crown Prince.
+- In addition, the crown of Saudi Arabia is an Elective Monarchy that, until 2015, followed agnatic seniority as a general guideline.
+As a result, the heir-presumptive was the eldest surviving brother of the King, and was usually made heir apparent (Crown Prince) by a vote of the Allegiance Council — a group of the thirty or so most senior princes of the House.
+However, in 2015, Muqrin bin Abdul Aziz, then aged 69, was removed as Crown Prince.
 His replacement was the first grandson of Abdulaziz to become Crown Prince—Muhammad bin Nayef, at the time aged 55 (and more than 20 years younger than the then-oldest surviving grandson).

 Khalifa bin Zayed bin Sultan Al Nahyan and Mohammed bin Rashid Al Maktoum of the United Arab EmiratesBorn: 1948, 1949